In loving memory of Bowser ♥

 What is your adoption fee?

 Our adoption fees cover the spay or neuter, vaccinations and any other applicable medical treatments for each dog.
-Adult dogs require an adoption fee of $230, and puppies under 6 months require a fee of $275.
+Adult dogs require an adoption fee of $380, and puppies under 6 months require a fee of $425.
+We will put $150 of this fee towards mandatory training classes with the dog trainer or obedience school of your choice.
 This fee must be paid in full at the time of adoption by cash, email money transfer, or credit card.

 What does an adoption fee go towards?

 Each adoption fee helps cover the costs of all procedures for the dogs in our care, including: tests, vaccines, spay/neuter, medical procedures, surgeries, rehabilitation and recovery.
-Although we ask for under $300 for our adoption fees, any donations over that amount are greatly appreciated.
+We put $150 of this fee towards mandatory training classes.

 How does the adoption process work?